Whitburn beaten at Bo'ness

 We are pleased to announce another signing - Sammy Watson, defender and previously captain of Armadale.
 Welcome to the club!

-With the severe injury to Danny Farrell a replacement experienced keeper suddenly became a necessity and Whitburn have filled the vacancy (at least until early January) with the arrival on loan from Penicuik of Kyle Leiper (no relation to ex player Colin) who will start against Rosyth.
-Welcome to the club Kyle!
+With the severe injury to Danny Farrell a replacement experienced keeper suddenly became a necessity and Whitburn have filled the vacancy (at least until early February) with the arrival on loan from Bathgate of Sean Brown.

 Under20s